Andrea Bernasconi

 Andrea Bernasconi (c.
 1706 – 24 January 1784) was an Italian composer.

 He began his career in his native country as a composer of operas.
 In 1755 he was appointed to the post of Kapellmeister at the Bavarian court in Munich where he produced several more operas successfully and a few symphonies.
-After 1772 his compositional output consisted of entirely sacred music.
+After 1772 his compositional output consisted entirely of sacred music.
 He was the stepfather of soprano Antonia Bernasconi.

+His festa teatrale L'Huomo was performed 14 June 1754 at the ducal opera house in Bayreuth.
+This one-act tragicomedy was commissioned by Princess Wilhelmine of Bayreuth based on her poem L'Homme, translated by Luigi Stampiglia.